JosephBARBIERDARNAL/data-matplotlib-journey/README.md

 <!-- Automatically generated, do not change by hand.
 Use script/generate_README.py instead. -->

 # Datasets for [matplotlib-journey.com](https://www.matplotlib-journey.com/)

 <br>

 ### Footprint

-- Load the dataset from matplotlib-journey.com
+- Load the dataset in matplotlib-journey.com

 ```python
 import pandas as pd